Managing sources

 In the Digital River API, payment sources fall into two broad categories: primary and secondary.

-For both categories, after source creation, you can always attach a source to a checkout so that Digital River can attempt to generate a charge after you create the order.
+For both categories, after creating a source, you can always attach a source to a checkout so that Digital River can attempt to generate a after you create the order.
 You can also detach sources from checkouts.

 , we also provide you the ability to set the default one.